NWShadowDev/GitHubAPI/README.md

 * _Clone the Repo into your terminal_
 * _Install Orbitron.ttf font files in repo after clone_
 * _Make sure you have NPM & Bower installed!_
+* _Go to your GitHub Account Settings and generate a token.
+* _make a .env file in ATOM that has the following: exports.apiKey = "your token goes here";
 * _Build and Serve!_